HomeAmericaItaly extradites suspected Chinese hacker wanted by US authorities

 The DOJ also alleges that in 2021, Xu was part of a cyber-espionage group known as Hafnium, which infiltrated thousands of computers worldwide, including in the U.S.

-(Reporting by Emilio Parodi and Crispian Balmer; Additional reporting by Alvise Armellini in Rome and Joe Cash in Beijing; Writing by Valentina Za; Editing by Alexandra Hudson, Thomas Derpinghaus and Keith Weir)
+(Reporting by Emilio Parodi and Crispian Balmer; Additional reporting by Alvise Armellini in Rome, Joe Cash in Beijing and Michael Martina in Washington; Writing by Valentina Za; Editing by Alexandra Hudson, Thomas Derpinghaus and Keith Weir)